TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2026-06-24-insecure-deserialization-and-confusion-attacks-in-cpp.md

 {% image "assets/deserialization_diagram_type_confusion.png", "jw-60 alpha-imgv", "" %}

 <sup>In C++, an `std::string` is a dynamically-sized character array, which is achieved by storing a pointer to heap-allocated memory.
-Left: The *actual* (or intended) type in memory.
-The *confused* object, how the program interprets the information.</sup>
+Left: The *intended* type in memory (what type the bytes were intended for).
+Right: The *confused* type (how the program eventually interprets the bytes).</sup>
 {.caption}

 At a very low level, such vulnerabilities boil down to confusion between pointers and data.
 If pointers are treated as data, there is the potential for address leakage (information disclosure).
 More severely, if attacker-controlled data are treated as pointers, it could lead to memory read/write and control flow hijacking primitives.